2001-2005 Honda Civic sedan

 2001 • 2002 • 2003 • 2004 • 2005

-In a nutshell: This article is an overview of your Civic's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Civic's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your car.

 Overview of the Honda Civic

 Thanks to near-legendary reliability, affordability and efficiency, the Honda Civic has long been one of the most popular cars around.
 They're also known for impressive longevity, so if your seventh-generation Civic is still running strong, a new stereo is probably a wise investment.

 Designing a stereo system that suits your musical tastes is one way to make your Civic stand out from the crowd.
 There are plenty of simple upgrades that will make a big difference in your car's sound, not to mention a variety of add-ons that will allow you to use all of your favorite electronic devices with your car stereo.

 The standard stereo in the Civic is an AM/FM/CD radio with the option for a CD changer.
 The sound system is rounded out by either a 4- or 6-speaker configuration, with standard factory sizes that make upgrading easy.

 The Civic's factory CD receiver (Crutchfield Research Photo)

 Replacing your factory radio

 After you remove a few dash panels, getting the Civic's factory stereo out of the dash is a snap.
 The dash opening also accepts any single-DIN (2" tall) or double-DIN (4" tall) stereo with help from a dash kit that's available at a deep discount when you shop at Crutchfield.

 How you use your Civic will help you decide the best choice for you, so pick the stereo that will do all the things you need it to do -- plus a few things you might want it to do eventually -- so you can avoid having to upgrade your system again in the near future.